-With a big enough marketing & advertising budget, many businesses could simply buy their way to the first page of Google search results, but sustainability may be difficult without a constant increase in investment.
-When it comes to local search, the work you do to improve your organic search rankings will have a long lasting and positive impact on your website traffic.
+With a big enough marketing & advertising budget, many businesses could simply “buy their way” to the first page of Google search results, but sustainability may be difficult without a constant increase in investment.
+When it comes to local search, the work you do to improve your organic rankings will have a long lasting and positive impact on website traffic.
 The time you spend implementing sound SEO practices can ultimately save you money on advertising in the long run.

-Boosting local search results on Google is more than a matter of finding the right keywords and hoping for the best.
-Many of the tactics that used to work to drive organic traffic are no longer effective, and they can even hurt your rankings.
-Instead, read on to learn how you can dominate local Google search results with legitimate Search Engine Optimization (SEO) practices.
+Boosting your visibility on Google is more than a matter of finding the right keywords and hoping for the best.
+Many strategies that used to work to drive organic traffic are no longer effective, and some tactics can even hurt your rankings.
+Instead, read on to learn how you can dominate local search results with legitimate Search Engine Optimization (SEO) practices.

 Why You Need to Master Local SEO

-You can reach new customers and prospects all over the world with your website, but unless your business is solely e-commerce based, focusing on local search results should be the hallmark of your SEO strategy.
+You can reach new prospects and customers all over the world with your website, but unless your business is an e-commerce store or a multi-national company, focusing on local search results should be the hallmark of your SEO strategy.
 After all, 85% of consumers use the internet to find local businesses, and that’s not likely to change anytime soon.

 While there are many search engines for consumers to choose from, Google continues to be the first choice for the majority of internet searches.
 The most recent user data confirms that more than 90% of Canadians use Google for online search.
 These two statistics combine to give some pretty compelling reasons to focus your attention on Google properties when developing a local SEO strategy.

 Local citations are web pages that exist on other domains, that list information about businesses, including a name, address and phone number (NAP).
 Citations that are published on “trusted” domains, whether or not they contain backlinks to your website, can greatly improve your local search visibility.